andreasabel/inCode/entry/lenses-products-prisms-sums.md

 [^7]: As [Sam
     Derbyshire](https://twitter.com/samderbyshire/status/1006290478395019265)
-    points out, it is definitely possible to decompose `[a]` into a sum between `a` and another type, but that `a` will not represent the head of the list.
-    It represents only item in a list in the case that the list is a one-item list.
+    and [Victoria Conner](http://disq.us/p/1t5xi3w) point out, it is definitely possible to decompose `[a]` into a sum between `a` and another type, but that `a` will *not* represent the head of the list.
+Instead, it represents only item in a list in the case that the list is a one-item list.